ioncakephper/test-weaver/CONTRIBUTING.md

 # Contributing to TestWeaver

-First off, thank you for considering contributing to `testweaver`!
+First off, thank you for considering contributing to `test-weaver`!
 It's people like you that make open source such a great community.
 We welcome any form of contribution, from reporting bugs and suggesting features to submitting code changes.

 ## Table of Contents